DennisSmuda/dennissmuda-website/src/routes/api/blog/content/hello-world.md

 As you can see - it's pretty simple to understand if you know basic javascript and a few concepts from single page applications.
 Plus, I didn't even have to install anything, and I can trust the compiler, that only the code that is "needed", actually gets send to the client.

-So far, I'm having a blast trying out svelte - I even made a "full app" with it - it's called BackyTracky and you can check it out <a href="https://backytracky.com/" target="_blank">here</a>.
+So far, I'm having a blast trying out svelte - I even made a "full app" with it - it's called BackyTracky and you can check it out <a href="https://backytracky.com/" target="_blank" rel="noreferrer">here</a>.

 ## Further Information

-If you want to know more about svelte, I highly recommend watching this <a href="https://www.youtube.com/watch?v=AdNJ3fydeao" target="_blank">talk by Richard Harris</a>, the creator of svelte himself.
+If you want to know more about svelte, I highly recommend watching this <a href="https://www.youtube.com/watch?v=AdNJ3fydeao" target="_blank" rel="noreferrer">talk by Richard Harris</a>, the creator of svelte himself.